JohnNewman1/GildedRose-Kata/README.md

 The image below shows the UML diagram showing the relationships between the new objects.

-*(In addition to the strategy above I have started to explore a different implementation using the Strategy Design Pattern.
+*(In addition to the strategy below I have started to explore a different implementation using the Strategy Design Pattern.
 This can be found by switching to the Strategy_Pattern branch of this repository)*

 ![Imgur](https://i.imgur.com/dExdMmJ.png)